q2ebanking/boa-constrictor/docs/pages/user-guides/testing/nunit.md

 .NET Core projects are typically recommended over .NET Framework projects.
-The project will need the [NUnit](https://www.nuget.org/packages/NUnit/) and [NUnit3TestAdapter](https://www.nuget.org/packages/NUnit3TestAdapter/) NuGet packages, but Visual Studio should automatically add it when creating a SpecFlow project.
+The project will need the [NUnit](https://www.nuget.org/packages/NUnit/) and [NUnit3TestAdapter](https://www.nuget.org/packages/NUnit3TestAdapter/) NuGet packages, but Visual Studio should automatically add them when creating an NUnit project.
 You may need to add other NuGet packages like [FluentAssertions](https://www.nuget.org/packages/FluentAssertions/) as well.